-The student must have completed at least 24 credit hours and must have satisfied all of the specified course requirements of the First Year of Studies Program on pages 15-16.
+The student must have completed at least 26 credit hour.
 A student who does not meet these conditions is retained in the First Year of Studies until the conditions are met.
 The deficiencies must be removed at the Notre Dame Summer Session or in the student's third semester at Notre Dame.